christopherdro/react-native-calendar/README.md

-  onSwipePrev={this.onSwipePrev}    // Callback for back swipe event onSwipeNext={this.onSwipeNext}    // Callback for forward swipe event eventDates={['2015-07-01']}       // Optional array of moment() parseable dates that will show an event indicator today={'2016-16-05'}              // Defaults to today startDate={'2015-08-01'}          // The first month that will display.
+  onSwipePrev={this.onSwipePrev}    // Callback for back swipe event onSwipeNext={this.onSwipeNext}    // Callback for forward swipe event eventDates={['2015-07-01']}       // Optional array of moment() parseable dates that will show an event indicator events={[{date:'2015-07-01', ..}]}// Optional array of event objects with a date property and custom styles for the event indicator today={'2016-16-05'}              // Defaults to today startDate={'2015-08-01'}          // The first month that will display.
 Default: current month selectedDate={'2015-08-15'}       // Day to be selected